Guanxi: Ethical concerns

 This question is especially critical in cross-cultural business partnerships, when Western firms and auditors are operating within Confucian cultures.
 Western-based managers must exercise caution in determining whether or not their Chinese colleagues and business partners are in fact practicing guanxi.
 Caution and extra guidance should be taken to ensure that conflict does not occur as a result of misunderstood cultural agreements.

 Other studies argue that guanxi is not in fact unethical, but is rather wrongly accused of an act thought unethical in the eyes of those unacquainted with it and Chinese culture.
-Just as how the Western juridical system is the image of the Western ethical attitudes, it can be said that the Eastern legal system functions similarly so.
+Just as how the Western juridical system is the image of the Western ethical attitudes, it can be said that the Eastern legal system functions similarly.
 Also, while Westerners might misunderstand guanxi as a form of corruption, the Chinese recognize guanxi as a subset of renqing, which likens the maintenance of interpersonal relationships to a moral obligation.
 As such, any relevant actions taken to maintain such relationships are recognized as working within ethical constraints.

 The term guanxixue (关系学, the 'art' or 'knowledge' of guanxi) is also used to specifically refer to the manipulation and corruption brought about by a selfish and sometimes illegal utilization of guanxi.
 In turn, guanxixue distinguishes unethical usage of guanxi from the term guanxi itself.
 Although many Chinese lament the strong importance of guanxi in their culture because of the unethical use that arises through it, they still consider guanxi as a Chinese element that should not be denied.